Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are good reasons why modern domesticated chickens don’t fly well, and none of them are accidental.
 Humans bred chickens to have certain traits that make them more desirable as livestock.
 When it comes to meat production, it pays to have plump, fat chickens that weigh as much as possible.
 Of course, all that weight doesn’t aid the chicken in flight!

 Despite their extra size, chickens might have still evolved larger wings to escape predators if it was necessary.
-But chickens are raised in the care of humans who protect them from predators, so flight was unnecessary for these birds, and over time, they continued to grow in size while their wings remained small.
+But chickens are raised in the care of humans who protect them from predators, so flight was unnecessary for these birds, and over time, selective breeding resulted in birds of larger size while their wings remained small.
+Even breeds raised for their eggs were preferred to be non-flyers so that they would lay their eggs in close proximity to where they were housed.

 chicken feet divider